 The head coach/manager has the ultimate responsibility for the team and team activities.
 He/She reports to the League Coordinator.
 He/She is responsible for the overall development of the team and insuring every player has a positive experience.
 He/she is responsible for:

-- Communicating the schedule (usually via e-mail)
+- Communicating the schedule (usually via e-mail and/or texting)

-- Organizing daily practices
+- Organizing practices

 - Distributing uniforms